bitsofwinter/cryptotaxsweden/README.md

 ### data/personal_details.json

 This file should have the following format.
+Make sure to save the file in UTF-8 format.
+On Windows you can install Notepad++ to make this easier.

 ```
 {